LSU vs. Central Michigan NCAA Football Odds, Plays and Insights | September 18, 2021

 - Central Michigan has covered the spread every time thus far this season.

-- Central Michigan is 3-0 against the spread and 1-1 overall in games when it scores more than 22.5 points.
+- When Central Michigan scores more than 22.5 points, it is 2-0 against the spread and 1-1 overall.

-- Central Michigan is 3-0 against the spread and 1-1 overall when the team amasses over 306.0 yards.
+- When Central Michigan amasses more than 306.0 yards, the team is 2-0 against the spread and 1-1 overall.

-- The Chippewas have two giveaways this season, while the Tigers have two takeaways .
+- This year the Chippewas have turned the ball over two times, while the Tigers have forced 2 turnovers.

 LSU Top Players

-- This year, Max Johnson has put up 330 passing yards (330.0 yards per game) while going 26-for-46 (56.5% completion percentage) and throwing three touchdowns and one interception.
-He has tacked on 16 rushing yards on 11 carries, averaging 16.0 yards per game.
+- This year, Max Johnson has collected 330 passing yards (330.0 yards per game) while going 26-for-46 (56.5% completion percentage) and throwing three touchdowns and one interception.
+He has added 16 rushing yards on 11 carries, averaging 16.0 yards per game.

-- Tyrion Davis-Price has churned out a team-high 31 rushing yards (31.0 yards per game).
+- Tyrion Davis-Price has 13 carries for a team-high 31 rushing yards (31.0 per game) and zero touchdowns.

-- Trey Palmer has also tacked on seven catches for 47 yards this year.
-He averages 47.0 receiving yards per game.
+- Trey Palmer's stat line this year shows seven catches for 47 yards.
+He puts up 47.0 receiving yards per game.

-- Jaray Jenkins has 46 receiving yards on three receptions, averaging 46.0 yards per game.
+- Jaray Jenkins is averaging 46.0 yards per game, racking up three receptions for 46 yards.

 Central Michigan Top Players

-- Lew Nichols has churned out a team-high 135 rushing yards (135.0 yards per game) and scored one touchdown.
-He has added four catches for 40 yards (40.0 receiving yards per game).
+- Lew Nichols has rushed for a team-leading 135 yards on 19 attempts (135.0 yards per game) while scoring one touchdown.
+He also averages 40.0 receiving yards per game, grabbing four passes for 40 yards.

-- JaCorey Sullivan has eight catches, leading his team with 102 yards (102.0 ypg) while also scoring two touchdowns this season.
+- This season JaCorey Sullivan has eight catches and leads the team with 102 yards (102.0 per game) while hauling in two touchdowns.